murrelljenna/kafka-enrichment-pipeline/readme.md

 ### enricher.py

-Run using `pipenv run enricher.py`.
+Run using `pipenv run python ./enricher.py`.

 Reads from the first of the two kafka topics - 'raw\_buildings' and forwards to 'enriched\_buildings'.
 Continually polls until keyboard interrupt.